suabochica/understanding-typescript/notes/03-understanding-the-ts-compiler.md

 Avoiding implicit "any"
 -----------------------
-1. If you doesn't set a type for a variable, by default TS assign the *any* type to the variable. to avoid that, you can set the property `noImplicitAny: false`
+1. If you doesn't set a type for a variable, by default TS assign the *any* type to the variable.
+To avoid that, you can set the property `noImplicitAny: false`

 More compiler options
 ---------------------